van001/lesscode/readme.md

 ## 3. Function composition
-> Whole is greater than the sum of parts
+> Whole is greater than the sum of parts.

 A single function is limited, but combined can accomplish major task.
 I will define clear composition strategy to combine functions from similar or different categories, or the functions that transform categories (String to List, List to Map etc).